Sprazitech/Assignment-terraform-iac/README.md

   i.
 Install terraform.

   ii.
-Go to Management console to get your access key and secret key for AWS configuration.
+Go to Management console to get your access key ID and secret access key for AWS configuration.

   iii.
 Go to AWS CLI and imput:
        aws configure